 Tax Forms and Documentation

 You must remember certain tax forms and documentation when you junk a car.
-This section’ll guide you through the required forms and the importance of retaining accurate records for tax purposes.
+This section will guide you through the required forms and the importance of retaining accurate records for tax purposes.

 Overview of the specific tax forms required for junking a car